 Rarely a mother dog may accidentally chew the end of the tail off when trying to chew through the umbilical cord of the puppy after birth.

-There is a lot of controversy around docking tails but as far as Border Collie are concerned there is really no reason to have any Border Collie puppies get their tails docked.
+There is a lot of controversy around docking tails but as far as Border Collies are concerned there is really no reason to have any Border Collie puppies get their tails docked.

 How to Groom A Border Collie Tail